-If a student attended a nonpublic parochial school (Fund Code L) or was home-schooled (Fund Code P) in SY 2021-22 and withdrew from services under their ISP in SY 2022-23, create a Fund Code N record for 2022-23 school year and carry that record for three years from the student's last evaluation date.
-This does not include students where formal revocation of all services has occurred and they are still attending the nonpublic parochial school or being home-schooled.
+If a student attended a nonpublic parochial school (Fund Code L) or was home-schooled (Fund Code P) in school year 2023-24 and withdrew from services under their ISP in SY 2024-25, create a Fund Code N record for 2024-25 school year and carry that record for three years from the student's last evaluation date.
+This does not include students where formal revocation of all services has occurred, and they are still attending the nonpublic parochial school or being home-schooled.

-If a student received public services (All fund codes except L and P) in SY 2021-22and the parent withdrew student from public school and has enrolled the student in a nonpublic parochial school or is home-schooling the student in SY 2022-23, services through an Individual Service Plan should be considered based on the district's use of its nonpublic proportionate share allocation as determined at the Timely and Meaningful Consultation.
-When no services exist or the parent does not want services via an ISP, create a Fund Code N record for SY 2022-2023 and carry that record for three years from the student's last evaluation date.
+If a student received public services (all fund codes except L and P) in SY 2023-24 and the parent withdrew student from public school and has enrolled the student in a nonpublic parochial school or is home-schooling the student in SY 2024-25, services through an ISP should be considered based on the district's use of its nonpublic proportionate share allocation as determined at the Timely and Meaningful Consultation.
+When no services exist or the parent does not want services via an ISP, create a Fund Code N record for SY 2024-25 and carry that record for three years from the student's last evaluation date.

 U Public School Students Not Receiving Services: This code must be used for all public school students who have been initially evaluated, have had their eligibility determined, and are not receiving special education services this school year.
-Fund U students will only be reported in I-Star for the school year of initial evaluation.
+Fund Code U students will only be reported in I-Star for the school year of initial evaluation.
 The reason the student is not receiving services must be indicated.